-SOAR, Security Orchestration, Automation, and Response, refers to a set of compatible tools and software programmes that enable organisations to streamline their security operations by automating tasks and orchestrating workflows.
-Typically made available as a comprehensive security operations platform, SOAR combines automation, orchestration, and response capabilities to help organisations detect, investigate, and respond to cyber-attacks.
+SOAR—or security orchestration, automation and response—refers to a set of compatible tools and software programmes that enable organisations to streamline their security operations by automating tasks and orchestrating workflows.
+Typically made available as a comprehensive security operations platform, SOAR combines automation, orchestration, and response capabilities to help organisations detect, investigate, and respond to cyber attacks.

 As the cyber threat landscape continues to evolve, SOAR solutions have become increasingly critical in securing an organisation's digital infrastructure.
 The fundamentals of SOAR harness the power of cutting-edge automation, machine learning, artificial intelligence, and data analysis to identify and remediate modern-day cyber threats more effectively.

 In today's fast-paced digital environment, where malicious actors constantly discover and exploit new vulnerabilities, traditional threat detection methods struggle to keep up with increasingly sophisticated attacks.
 This is the problem SOAR platforms address.
 They allow teams to expedite and automate threat detection while orchestrating workflows across multiple tools for a more streamlined incident response process.

 The underlying meaning of SOAR is rooted in automation, orchestration, and response, which are defined below.